thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/literals.md

 `match(regex="\$180", str="$180")`{{execute}}

+Note we can also do a match simply by using a single space:

+`match(regex="Lorem Ipsum", str="Lorem Ipsum")`{{execute}}

-Conversely, putting a `\` in front of an alphabetic character can yield a special character literal.
-For example, `\s` can be used to match any whitespace.
+Puting a `\` in front of an alphabetic character can yield a special character literal.
+For example, `\s` can be used to match any whitespace including tabs, newlines, and carriage returns.

 `match(regex="Lorem\sIpsum", str="Lorem Ipsum")`{{execute}}

 We will learn about these special literals enabled by the `\` in this and other modules.
 But here are some that might come in handy: